openedx/edx-documentation/en_us/shared/building_and_running_chapters/developing_course/course_units.rst

 Edit a Unit
 **************

-You can edit a unit in the following ways:
+You can edit a unit in the following ways.

 * `Edit the unit name`_
 * :ref:`Develop components<Developing Course Components>`